-- Periodic payments (from 1 up to 15 years);

-- Lump-sum payment;

-- Combination lump-sum/periodic payment;

-- Rollover;

-- Partial rollover;

-- 50% husband and wife benefit (available to married participants only);

-- 75% husband and wife benefit (available to married participants only); and

-- 100% husband and wife benefit (available to married participants only).
+- Periodic payments (from one up to 15 years); - Lump-sum payment; - Combination lump-sum/periodic payment; - Rollover; - Partial rollover; - 50% Joint and Survivor annuity (normal form of payment for married participants only; must be purchased from an outside vendor); - 75% Joint and Survivor annuity (available only to married participants; must be purchased from an outside vendor); and - 100% Joint and Survivor annuity (available only to married participants; must be purchased from an outside vendor).

 If the value of your Annuity Plan benefit is \$5,000 or less, your benefit will automatically be paid to you as a lump-sum payment and you will not have the option to elect another form of benefit.
+You may be able to roll over your lump-sum payment to an IRA or eligible retirement plan, thereby deferring payment of income taxes (and avoiding mandatory withholding, if you do a direct rollover); see page 10 for more information."